tumist/onioniot-source-nrc7292/README.md

 ## Recommended Machine Specs

+Minimum specs:

-* At least 4GB RAM
+* At least 8GB RAM
 * A modern, powerful CPU - the more cores on the processor, the faster the build system compilation

+For reference, at Onion, we generally use a server (like AWS EC2) when working with the build system.

 ## Options for Using the Build System